Andrew-Max/andes-photocentric-jekyll-theme/README.md

 # andes-photocentric
 A Jekyll theme where photos are the content, and text is secondary.

+My personal recommendation is, if you want to use this theme, to use it by cloning or forking and customizing from there.
+At the bottom of the Readme is a gem installation method.
+I think this might be more difficult to work with but feel free to give it a try.

 ## Dependencies

 ### Ruby and Ruby Gems